joshuagutowski/obsidian-tree-style-notes/README.md

 So I created Tree Style Notes, a view for Obsidian where you can see all your notes, and click on them to see the notes they link to, or which link to them.

-## Quick Start

-Simply download the release files (excluding the source code), and put it into an ‘obsidian-tree-style-notes’ folder in your .obsidian/plugins/ folder, and activate it in the community plugins tab.

 ## The Method

 This plugin is created around the idea of using links instead of tags and the zettelkasten approach where all your notes are in the same folder.
 By linking to topics or ideas which are related to the note you are writing at the moment, it can help guide you on what to research or write about next and show you topics which your ideas are clustering around, which could potentially become Maps of Content.